 Probably the most challenging and frustrating part of starting a blog is choosing the name.
 I’ve been blogging since 2007 and I’ve started a number of blogs over the years, and picking a blog name is always my least favorite part of the process.

-I’m not very creative and I really struggle with blog names and domain names.
+I’m not very creative and I really struggle with blog names and domain name ideas.

 But picking the right name is a critical step that you shouldn’t rush.
 In this article, we’ll take a detailed look at the process, along with some tips that should help to make it easier for you and help you to get a great name for your own blog.

-While it’s possible to re-brand and re-name your blog later, it’s always better to get it right the first time and avoid headaches later.
+While it’s possible to re-brand and re-name your blog later, it’s always best to get it right the first time and avoid headaches later.

 For the purpose of this article, I’m talking about your domain name (for example, VitalDollar.com) as well as your blog name (Vital Dollar).